osg-htc/docs/docs/common/yum.md

 OSG RPMs are distributed via the OSG yum repositories.
 Some packages depend on packages distributed via the [EPEL](http://fedoraproject.org/wiki/EPEL) repositories.
 So both repositories must be enabled.

-### Install EPEL
+### Install the EPEL repositories

+OSG software depends on packages distributed via the [EPEL](http://fedoraproject.org/wiki/EPEL) repositories.
+You must install and enable those first.

--   Install the EPEL repository, if not already present. **Note:** This enables EPEL by default.
+-   Install the EPEL repository, if not already present.
 Choose the right version to match your OS version.

         :::console
         # EPEL 6 (For RHEL 6, CentOS 6, and SL 6)
         root@host # rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-6.noarch.rpm
         # EPEL 7 (For RHEL 7, CentOS 7, and SL 7)
         root@host # rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm

+-   Verify that `/etc/yum.repos.d/epel.repo` exists; the `epel` section should contain:

+    -   The line `enabled = 1`

+    -   Either no `priority` setting, or a `priority` setting that is 99 or higher

 !!! warning
-    if you have your own mirror or configuration of the EPEL repository, you **MUST** verify that the OSG repository has a better yum priority than EPEL ([details](install-best-practices#YumPriorities)).
-Otherwise, you will have strange dependency resolution (*depsolving*) issues.
+    If you have your own mirror or configuration of the EPEL repository, you **MUST** verify that the priority of the EPEL repository is either missing, 99 or a higher number.
+    The OSG repositories must have a better (numerically lower) priority than the EPEL repositories;
+    you might have dependency resolution ("depsolving") issues otherwise.

 ### Install OSG Repositories